Yankton Sioux Tribe: Treaties and land cession

 The first treaty the United States signed with the Yankton people took place at Portage des Sioux on July 18, 1815.
-The second took place in Washington D.C., on October 21, 1837, and is recorded as Indian Treaty 226.
+The second took place in Washington DC, on October 21, 1837, and is recorded as Indian Treaty 226.
 By the late 1850s, pressure to open up what is now southeastern South Dakota to white settlement had become very strong.
 Struck-by-the-Ree and several other headmen journeyed to Washington, D.C., in late 1857 to negotiate a treaty with the federal government.
 Also in 1857 the Yankton secured the release of two captives taken by Ink-pa-du-tah's band at the Spirit Lake Massacre.
 The Sisseton and Wahpeton tribes signed the Treaty of Traverse des Sioux, ceding lands west to the Big Sioux River.
 The Yankton Sioux claimed the land east of the Big Sioux River past the Pipestone quarry.
 Both the Yankton and Yanktonai felt they Santee Sioux were collecting annuities that should have been theirs with the Yanktonai further claimed the Yankton tribe had sold Yanktonai land also.
 For more than three and a half months the tribal leaders worked on the terms of a treaty of land cession.
 The Yankton Treaty of Washington was signed April 19, 1858, with article 8 granting the Yankton a one-mile square reservation protecting the pipestone quarry.
 The treaty made Minnesota Territory free and clear to become a State in May 1858.
 Returning from Washington, Padaniapapi (Struck-by-The-Ree) told his people, "The white men are coming in like maggots.
 It is useless to resist them.
 They are many more than we are.
 We could not hope to stop them.
 Many of our brave warriors would be killed, our women and children left in sorrow, and still we would not stop them.
 We must accept it, get the best terms we can get and try to adopt their ways."
 Despite having a treaty for the reservation at Pipestone white settlers over and over ignored it and even submitted land claims for some of it.
-In the 1880s a ten-man cavalry troop from Fort Randall was sent to evict the squatters, but the problem continued and with little outside support, the Yankton people went to the U.S. Supreme Court in 1928 to protect their rights and land.
+In the 1880s, a ten-man cavalry troop from Fort Randall was sent to evict the squatters, but the problem continued and with little outside support, the Yankton people went to the U.S. Supreme Court in 1928 to protect their rights and land.
 A hundred acres of the reservation were taken for the construction of the Pipestone Indian school in 1894.
 Native American children were sent to the school until its closure in the 1950s.
 The Supreme Court ruled that when the Government took that land for the school it had actually taken the entire reservation and that the tribe should be compensated.
 At that point, the Pipestone reservation was on its path to becoming a National Monument.